 Alternate notification provisions may apply in emergency situations.
-In this event contact the Air Pollution Control Program.
+In this event contact the department's Air Pollution Control Program.

 Demolition notifications must be provided to the department at least 10 working days prior to the demolition of any regulated structure.
 A $100 review fee is required for each demolition notification.